RaeRachael/Competencies_and_evidence/Week_6.md

 plan: take some time understanding spec and following the steps into user stories. </br>
 evidence: ability to write a clear list of user stories from a spec. </br>
 proof: group work spec layout.

+#### Tuesday 16th June

+opps, ended up learning about node, feel a little bit more happy with javascript

+#### Wednesday 17th June

+goal: try to understande javascript timing and callback ideas </br>
+plan: probably will ned witha coach call </br>
+evidence: can manipulate the timing of when functions run </br>
+proof: can get the data out of the database and into webpage (MAYBE)